fifthecho/CloudStack-PowerShell/README.md

 Once the module is installed, it can be loaded via ```Import-Module CloudStackClient```

-The CloudStackListVirtualMachines, CloudStackSnapshotVolume, and CloudStackSnapshotHistoryManager scripts shoud give you an idea of how to interact with the Module.
+The CloudStackListVirtualMachines, CloudStackListZones, CloudStackSnapshotVolume, and CloudStackSnapshotHistoryManager scripts shoud give you an idea of how to interact with the Module.